- The Shop

 ...maybe he doesn't want to wear the trousers

 Answering the question “what is androgyny?” is hardly a simple task.
-In a recent interview, author of Material and Visual Cultures beyond Male Bonding Dr. John Potvin defined androgyny as “fundamentally exhibiting ambiguous gender characteristics... and gender ambivalence, both simultaneously.”
+In an interview, author of Material and Visual Cultures beyond Male Bonding Dr. John Potvin defined androgyny as “fundamentally exhibiting ambiguous gender characteristics... and gender ambivalence, both simultaneously.”
 Androgyny, as such, may not necessarily relate to ‘gender-queerness’ but culturally-prescribed emic perceptions of an individual’s aesthetic expression.
 Despite a perceived neutered nature, androgynies possess a threatening disconnect to conservative gender roles.
 “If someone is really truly successful in being androgynous, then people get uncomfortable,” said women’s and gay rights activist Veronica Majewski.

 So why exactly are people so uncomfortable with the gender bending nature of androgyny?
 And, more specifically, why have heterosexual males had such resistance to effeminate wear?
 Potvin suggested that the male often fears that emasculating himself could potentially lead to the questioning of his sexuality and reduce his social power.
 The male, in turn, develops a constant need to prove his heterosexuality and distances himself from sexual inversion and femininity.
 For instance, “metrosexuality,” Potvin said, “while influenced by homosexual subculture, draws from an underbelly of hatred for homosexuals.”
 Why, just think of David ‘Golden Balls’ Beckham sporting nothing but overdone highlights and a sarong with an ever-impregnated Posh Spice constantly at his side.
 Further, it is only reasonable to assume that the male wishes to hold on to his heterosexuality in order to protect his dominant social status in this power struggle.
 Without a doubt, there is most definitely more fluidity among females in terms of both gender and sexuality, which can be seen in women’s fashion, due to their lesser social power.